Kangchenjunga north base camp – Khambachhen

 Mt Makalu, En-route Makalu base camp

 The trail now gradually moved towards the left edge.
 There was just enough space for a single person to move at a time.
 To our left, the slope went steeply down to the banks of the Barun river.
 To our right, the steepness was the same, but upwards.
 Our porters and guide Raju were leading the way.
 Anil moved in front of the group.
 Raju was behind or in front of me, depending on the incline and the support I needed.
 Manoj was guarding the rear.
-Thus, our small train navigated the steep slope.
+Thus, our small train navigated the steep slopes.
 It was now completely filled with deep snow.
 We kept an eye out for the signs of the base camp.
 The entire landscape was dazzling white.
 The sunlight reflected from the surface and increased the glare.
 We couldn’t see anything on the LED displays of our cameras and mobile phones.
 It’s tempting to remove the glasses.
 We wanted a clearer view, but we were aware of its impact on our eyes.
 The views were mesmerizing.
 We had to rely on guesswork while training our lenses because the LED displays let us down.
 The entire massif of Mt Makalu dominated the northern horizon.

 En-route Makalu base camp